 In an ideal world, you would always want the same things as your partner.
-In reality, however, compromise is an important part of every relationship.
-You may compromise on which take out you have for dinner, what you watch on television, and even what you name your child.
-But what if you disagree about how many children to have, can you compromise on that?
+In reality, however, differences of opinion occur, so compromise is an important part of every relationship.

 Why Doesn’t He/She Want More Children?

 Common reasons for not wanting more children include:

 - Finances – with more children comes greater financial responsibility.
 Can you afford to have another child?

 - Family time – you may already feel short of time, and another child could exacerbate this.
 Do you have enough time for children you already have, your job, your partner, and another child?

 - The demands of pregnancy and/or birth – if the pregnancy, birth or recovery were particularly hard on you or your partner, this could cause some reluctance to experience it again.

 - Love – some parents worry they wouldn’t love a second child as much as their first.
 This worry is easily disputed by talking to parents of big families.
 Many second-time parents are surprised at how much they can love their next baby.

 - Couple time – if you are just emerging out of the baby stage, and have finally reached a time where you are able to enjoy each other again, one of you may be reluctant to re-enter the baby stage.